putneydm/david_site_design/src/collections/_design/aledade-visual-design-system.markdown

 layout: portfolio_entry
 pageType: portfolio_entry
 client: Aledade, Bethesda, Md.
 (Remote)
 project: To address a decade of design and tech debt, I created a simplified, accessible visual design system with a semantic color palette, streamlined typography and a consistent component library.
-The system reduced button styles from 20+ to three, implemented a functional color palette ensuring AAA contrast and introduced a friendly "watercolor" aesthetic with softer shapes for brand realignment.
-This overhaul improved design consistency, speeds up prototyping and engineering and provides a maintainable framework.
+The system reduced button styles from 20+ to three, implemented a functional color palette ensuring AAA contrast and introduced a friendly "watercolor" aesthetic with softer shapes.
+This overhaul improves design consistency, speeds up prototyping and engineering and provides a maintainable framework.
 roleDes: [design lead]
-design: [design system, component system, visual design, branding, typography, discovery, training, Documentation, figma]
+design: [design system, component system, visual design, branding, typography, discovery, training, documentation, figma]
 roleDev:
 developer:
 myRole: Working with the design team to build a new visual design system